Gibbs u-states for the foliated geodesic flow and transverse invariant measures: Gibbs -states and transverse invariant measures

 Multiplying these two equalities, it comes that $H(\zeta)=H(v)$ for every $\zeta\in\RR_v$. \end{proof}

 \paragraph{End of the proof of Theorem \ref{mtheoremsugibbsgeodesique}.} We are now going to prove that the Gibbs $su$-state $\mu$ is totally invariant.

-Consider a chart $U_i$ of the form \eqref{specialcharts} with $\mu(U_i)>0$ and call the corresponding transversal $T_i$.
+Consider a good foliated atlas for $\hcF$ whose charts are union of rectangles (see \eqref{specialcharts}).
+Let $U_i$ be such a chart with $\mu(U_i)>0$ and call the corresponding transversal $T_i$.
 By Proposition \ref{equalliouville} there is a finite measure $\nu_i$ on $T_i$ such that the conditional measures of $\mu_{|U_i}$ with respect to $\nu_i$ in rectangles $\RR_v$ are given by $H_i(v)\Leb_{\hL_v}$ for some positive measurable function $H_i$.
 By uniqueness of the disintegration, if one considers the measure $\nu_i'=H_i(v)\nu_i(v)$, one sees that the conditional measures of $\mu$ with respect to $\nu_i'$ are precisely given by $\Leb_{\hL_v}$.
-In other words, $\mu_{|U_i}$ has a disintegration of the form \eqref{disintegration} \emph{with densities in the plaques equal to $1$}.
+In other words, the disintegration of $\mu_{|U_i}$ in the plaques of $U_i$ with respect to $\nu_i'$ reads as \eqref{disintegration} with $h_i=1$.

 We claim that the family of measures $(\nu_i')$ is holonomy-invariant: this implies that $\mu$ is totally invariant.
 Indeed this comes from the fact that if $\mu(U_i\cap U_j)>0$, one obtains Identity \eqref{quasiinvariantemesureabsolumtcont} where the densities are equal to $1$.
 This implies that $\tau_{ij\ast}^{-1}\nu_j'=\nu'_i$ as claimed.
 The proof of Theorem \ref{mtheoremsugibbsgeodesique} is now over.\quad $\square$